val-pin/adam-p-markdown/Markdown-Cheatsheet.md

 | col 2 is      | centered      |   $12 |
 | zebra stripes | are neat      |    $1 |

+There must be at least 3 dashes separating each header cell.
 The outer pipes (|) are optional, and you don't need to make the raw Markdown line up prettily.
 You can also use inline Markdown.

 Markdown | Less | Pretty
 --- | --- | ---